-- earnings before interest, taxes, depreciation and/or amortization; (a) - operating income or profits; (b) - return on equity, assets, capital, capital employed, or investment; (c) - (d) after tax operating income; - (e) net income; - (f) earnings or book value per share; - cash flow(s); (g) - total sales or revenues or sales or revenues per employee; (h) - stock price or total stockholder return; (i) - dividends; (j) - strategic business objectives, consisting of one or more objectives based on meeting specified cost targets, business expansion goals, and goals relating to acquisitions or divestitures or any combination thereof.
+- (a) earnings before interest, taxes, depreciation and/or amortization; - (b) operating income or profits: - (c) return on equity, assets, capital, capital employed, or investment; - (d) after tax operating income; - (e) net income; - (f) earnings or book value per share; - (g) cash flow(s); - (h) total sales or revenues or sales or revenues per employee; - (i) stock price or total stockholder return; - (i) dividends: - (k) strategic business objectives, consisting of one or more objectives based on meeting specified cost targets, business expansion goals, and goals relating to acquisitions or divestitures or any combination thereof.
 Each goal may be expressed on an absolute and/or relative basis, may be based on or otherwise employ comparisons based on internal targets, the past performance of the Company and/or the past or current performance of other companies, and in the case of earnings-based measures, may use or employ comparisons relating to capital, stockholders' equity and/or shares outstanding, or to assets or net assets; or - any combination of the foregoing business criteria.